Common FAQs

 What does [@@deriving hardcaml] do?

-When you use [@@deriving hardcaml]
+When you use [@@deriving hardcaml] on an interface type:

 It generates many utility functions: